julianschiavo/Loadability/README.md

 # 📩 Loadability
-### Powerful, modern networking and caching for SwiftUI
+### Powerful, modern networking and caching with SwiftUI support

-**Loadability** is a powerful, modern networking and caching library
+**Loadability** is an advanced networking and caching library for Swift that allows you to effortlessly implement a custom networking and/or caching stack in your app, with native support for `Combine` and `SwiftUI`.

+Loadability uses Apple's `Combine` framework to publish loaded objects and errors, and has built-in `SwiftUI` support to create views that load content and display placeholders while loading.

 ## Requirements